 On the heels of its 75th anniversary, the USO needed to attract new audiences, reach service members online, raise funds, and tell its story.
 I led a design, UX, and technology team to refine the USO story, create an experience built for supporters and service members, and build a design system that was scalable across all of their channels and properties.

 It's no secret that there's a drift between the military and the American public.
-Less than 1% of our Congress serves in the military and 97% of service members claim that the general public doesn't understand what they do on a daily basis.
-In order to change that perspective, I collaborated with USO to alter its messaging to focus specifically on the benefits of the military while showcasing on the ground activities and behind-the-scenes takes of the military to make them more familiar with the American public
+97% of service members claim that the general public doesn't understand what they do on a daily basis.
+I collaborated with USO to alter its messaging to focus specifically on the benefits of the military while showcasing on the ground activities and behind-the-scenes takes of the military to make them more familiar with the American public

 An experience for supporters and service members

-The Force for Good message was carried through all the properties.
-Strategically, we focused on making the main .org property a fundraising and supporter property.
+We focused on making the main .org property a fundraising and supporter property.
 Location sites and the mobile app served service members.
 This allowed us to create user journeys and messaging to support each of these audiences.
 Fundraising, program, and event data was shared between a Salesforce CMS, the main website, a custom rails application, and a native mobile app.
-A pattern library allowed the system to scale and grow as needed.
+A pattern library allowed the system to grow as needed.

 A salute to fundraising